 Gamma Beta Phi (Honor Society)

 Gamma Beta Phi is USCB’s official academic honor society.
 "Scholarship, Service and Character" is our motto.
 Membership requieres students to maintain a minimum G.P.A of 3.2 and remain in the top 20% of their class.
-Attending at least 75% of the meetings is required along with community services projects each semester.
+Attending at least 90% of the meetings is required along with volunteering to community services projects each semester..
 The Societies main event is its annual Scholarship Series.

 This is an opportunity for the society to give back to the students of USCB that are making a conscious effort towards excellence.
 Scholarships are awarded based on merit to USCB students selected by a scholarship committee.
-For more information contact Rena Kratky at email@example.com.
+For more information contact Dr. Joe Iglesias at firstname.lastname@example.org.

 Lambda Pi Eta (Communications Studies) Alpha Delta Sigma Chapter, University of South Carolina Beaufort